Douglas S. Pearce, DVM

 Dr. Pearce is a true native of Florida having grown up right here in South Orlando.
 Prior to becoming a veterinarian, he worked as a technician at a local veterinary clinic.

-Dr. Pearce’s wife, Mary, and daughters Jessica and Melanie share their home with three canine companions; Dudley, a yellow labrador, Gidget, and Rosie, both miniature schnauzers.
+Dr. Pearce’s wife, Mary, and daughters Jessica and Melanie share their home with two canine companions; Theo, a Rhodesian Ridgeback, and Oliver, a miniature Schnauzer.
 Outside of work, Dr. Pearce enjoys fishing, boating, golfing, and, of course, Gator Football.

 Susan E. Anderson, DVM DABVP